profezzorn/ProffieOSDocs/config/the-config_styles-section.md

 ```

-Please not that there is no actual difference between putting things at the top of the CONFIG_PRESETS section and putting them in the CONFIG_STYLES section, it is merely provided make it easier to keep your config file organized.
+Please not that there is no actual difference between putting things at the top of the CONFIG_PRESETS section and putting them in the CONFIG_STYLES section, it is merely provided to make it easier to keep your config file organized.